bachmeb/oracle-admin/docs/11gr2-express.md

     * ip_local_port_range 9000–65500
 * Permission
   * You must have root permission to install Oracle Database XE.
+### Limitations
+* Data
+  * The maximum amount of user data in an Oracle Database XE database cannot exceed 11 gigabytes.
+If the user data grows beyond this limit, then an ORA-12592 error will appear.
+To use more than 11 gigabytes of user data, upgrade to Oracle Database 11g Standard Edition, Oracle Database 11g Standard Edition One, or Oracle Database 11g Enterprise Edition.
+* RAM
+  * The maximum amount of RAM that an Oracle Database XE database uses cannot exceed 1 gigabyte, even if more is available.
+  * Table 1, "Oracle Database XE Requirements" provides the minimum and recommended RAM that you should use.
+  * The exact amount of RAM that Oracle Database XE uses is computed automatically using Automatic Memory Management.

+To use more than 1 gigabyte of RAM, upgrade to Oracle Database 11g Standard Edition, Oracle Database 11g Standard Edition One, or Oracle Database 11g Enterprise Edition.

 ##### Download Oracle Database Express Edition 11g Release 2 for Linux x64
 * http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html